pdxgx/neoepiscope/README.md

 If you wish to extract variant allele frequency information from your VCF to be output with relevant epitopes, include the path to the VCF you used to create your haplotype information using ```-v /path/to/VCF```.

 To specify the output file, use ```-o /path/to/output_file```.
 By default, only data on neoepitopes is output in the file /path/to/output/sample_id.neoepiscope.out.
 By using the `--fasta` option, an additional file, /path/to/output_file.fasta, will be made.
 This is a FASTA file specifying the full-protein sequences from each mutation-affected transcript.
-The header in the FASTA will give the name of the transcript from which the protein originated, followed by an "A" or "B" if there were different alleles for the transcript.
+The header in the FASTA will give the name of the transcript from which the protein originated, followed by "v[#]" for every version of the transcript.

 The default kmer size for neoepitope enumeration is 8-11 amino acids, but a custom range can be specified using the ```--kmer-size``` argument with the minimum and maximum epitope size separated by commas (e.g. ```--kmer-size 8,20``` to get epitopes ranging from 8 to 20 amino acids in length).